 In Greek mythology, Metis was the spouse of Zeus and mother of Athena, goddess of wisdom.

 METIS is also the proposed mid-infrared imager and spectrograph for the European ELT, Europe's next-generation ground-based telescope for optical and infrared (IR) wavelengths.
-Covering the L, M and N bands, METIS will offer imaging and medium-resolution spectroscopy over the full wavelength range (3-14 microns), and high-resolution integral field spectroscopy in L and M bands (3-5.3 microns).
+Covering the L, M and N bands, METIS will offer imaging, coronagraphy and medium-resolution spectroscopy over the full wavelength range (3-19 microns), and high-resolution integral field spectroscopy in L and M bands (3-5 microns).

-METIS is one of five 1st-generation instruments for the European
+METIS is one of the three first instruments for the European

 Extremely Large Telescope (E-ELT), and the only instrument to cover